named-data/NDN-CCL-API/interest.rst

 Interest Constructor (optional Name)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Create a new Interest with the optional name.
+Create a new Interest with the optional name, and where other values are unspecified.

 :[C++]: